-Once students arrive, they may not leave the campus until dismissal except for a legally excused reason.
+Once students arrive, they may not leave the campus until dismissal, except for a legally excused reason.
 Parents are urged to make every effort to schedule doctor or dental appointments during non-school hours.
 When early dismissal is necessary, a parent or guardian must come into the office to sign the release for a student and document the reason for the early removal from school.
-Completion of the early excusal form is required for early release.
 Students will not be released within 15 minutes before dismissal due to security reasons.
 Students being released during recess and lunch may have an extended wait.
 This ensures that all adults supervising the students can remain in their designated areas, keeping students safe.
 Excessive early dismissals will result in referral to the district SARB process regarding attendance.